 - BSE Midcap: It focuses on mid-sized companies that are ranked from 101 to 250 by market capitalisation, helping investors explore opportunities in this segment.

-- BSE Smallcap: This index tracks smaller companies ranked 251 and beyond by market capitalisation, suitable for those looking to invest in smaller businesses.
+- BSE Smallcap: This index tracks smaller companies ranked 251 and beyond by market capitalisation, which may be suitable for investors looking to gain exposure to smaller businesses.

 - BSE Bankex: It includes banking and financial services companies and is used to track how the banking sector is performing.